A running program focused on promoting resilience in youth.

 Parents, guardians or supporting adults may submit applications through our online form.

-The club is limited to 20 youth participants.
+The program is FREE and is limited to 20 youth participants.
 Our committee will review applications and contact selected individuals.
 Applications will be primarily based on a first-come first-serve basis as well as the expressed participant interest during the application phase.

 Increased emotional wellness and level of connectedness